openmrslab/openmrslab/docs/intro/contributing.rst

 Step 4.
 Create pull request to from your fork to the original OpenMRSLab repository
 ###################################################################################
 #.
 Go to the GitHub page of your fork.
 #.
-In the banner with the message "This branch is n commit ahead of openmrslab:master," click on the **Pull request** button.
+In the banner with the message "This branch is n commits ahead of openmrslab:master," click on the **Pull request** button.
 #.
 Click on the green **Create pull request** button.
 #.
 The maintainers of OpenMRSLab will review your pull request.
 If changes are required, repeat Step 3.
 Once the pull request is approved, you may merge your pull request.